janmeshnet/javica/README.md

     CustomLog ${APACHE_LOG_DIR}/access.log combined
 	</VirtualHost>

 Note: the 127.0.0.1 part of this VHOST configuration is really important.
-It is needed to make sure that only the local computer can access the application (i.e. list your contact, make calls and so on).
+It is needed to make sure that only the local computer can access the application (i.e. list your contacts, make calls and so on).

 then edit as well /etc/apache2/sites-available/javica-api.conf with a section like the following: